chrthomsen/pygrametl/docs/quickstart/beginner.rst

     # A single instance of FactTable is created for the data warehouse's single
     # fact table.
 It is created with the name of the table, a list of columns
-    # constituting the primary key of the fact table, and the list of measures
+    # constituting the primary key of the fact table, and a list of measures
     fact_table = FactTable(
             name='facttable',
             keyrefs=['bookid', 'locationid', 'timeid'],